Higher Heights for America PAC was proud to endorse Senator Kamala D. Harris (CA) to be our next vice president of the United States of America.

 Born in Oakland, California, Kamala is a graduate of Howard University, a member of Alpha Kappa Alpha Sorority, Inc., and she earned her law degree from the University of California, Hastings College of the Law.
 Growing up, she had a stroller’s eye view of the Civil Rights Movement.
 Through the examples of courageous leaders such as Thurgood Marshall, Constance Baker Motley, and Charles Hamilton Houston, she learned the kind of character required to stand up to the powerful, and she resolved to spend her life advocating for those who could not defend themselves.

 By supporting the Biden/Harris ticket Higher Heights for America members can help make history by electing both the first woman and Black woman to serve in one of our country’s top elected leadership positions.
 We can also ensure the presence of more Black women at decision-making tables representing our and our families’ interests.
-Higher Heights for America PAC strongly encourages its members to support the Biden/Harris campaign with their time, talent and resources.
+Higher Heights for America PAC strongly encouraged its members to support the Biden/Harris campaign with their time, talent and resources.